philipjscott/vizplex/README.md

 * **fns**: An array for the respective functions for RGBA.
 More detailed explanation below
 * **options**:
   * timeFactor: Numeric value that multiplies the time variable.
 Used to controlling speed
   * ccapConfig: The config object used to instantiate [CCapture](https://github.com/spite/ccapture.js/).
-Used for recording the contents of the canvas.
+Used for recording the contents of the canvas. **Webms do NOT support transparency**, this means your `alpha` function must be `1`

 ### RGBA functions